 When one virtual processor monopolizes threads, the rest become idle, and CPU utilization is reduced.
 Thus, it is necessary to allocate threads evenly among all virtual processors.
-With the LB3, frequent thread distributions for each virtual processor have little influence on an application program.
-The reason is that the overhead of the queueing operation of the LB3 is reduced.
-Consequently, the LB3 always lets each virtual processor have an appropriate number of threads, each virtual processor keeps executing threads, and CPU utilization is improved.
+In the previous version of Lesser Bear, an idle virtual processor removes threads from the Waiver Queues, which the other virtual processors manage.
+This is because removing thread from the Waiver Queue requires a lock operation.
+With the proposed mechanism, frequent thread distributions for each virtual processor have little influence on an application program.
+The reason is that the proposed scheduling mechanism requires no lock operation.
+Consequently, Lesser Bear always lets each virtual processor have an appropriate number of threads, each virtual processor keeps executing threads, and CPU utilization is improved.

-In the LB3, threads move among virtual processors according to the diagram shown in figure 5.
+In the proposed mechanism, threads move among virtual processors according to the diagram shown in figure 5.
 We are concerned about the moving cost from VP_i to $VP{backward(i)}$.
 For example, when running a fork-join type application program, a large number of threads may be created in VP_i .
 Delivering threads to $VP{backward(i)}$ may require a lot of time.
-However in the LB2, this process is serialized until each virtual processor has threads because each virtual processor uses a lock operation.
-The LB3 requires no lock operation, and can distribute threads to each virtual processor in a short time.
+However in the previous version of Lesser Bear, this process is serialized until each virtual processor has threads because each virtual processor uses a lock operation.
+The proposed mechanism requires no lock operation, and can distribute threads to each virtual processor in a short time.
 We confirm this in the next section.